Amazing images of our moon in all shapes and sizes

 Supermoon over Manhattan

 At the start of 2018, we were lucky enough to see the appearance of the supermoon.
-A larger than normal vision of the full moon that comes about due to the close orbit to Earth during certain periods.
+A larger-than-normal vision of the full moon comes about due to the close orbit to Earth during certain periods.

-This photo by Alexander Krivenyshev shows that supermoon in all its glory above the skyline of Manhattan.

-A distant moon
+A distant view of the moon

 This tiny view of the moon, seen on the distant horizon of Earth was taken by astronaut Karen Nyberg.
 It was taken from the International Space Station in 2013 and shows an unusual view that really demonstrates how far the moon is from Earth and how insignificant we all are in the grand scheme of things.